Locations:

 The plexus connects these five nerves with the nerves that provide sensation to your skin and allow movement in the muscles of your arm and hand.

-Each of the five nerves in the brachial plexus has a specific function, such as stimulating muscles or carrying sensory information, such as temperature and touch, from your hand to your brain.
+Each of the five nerves in the brachial plexus has a specific function, such as stimulating muscles or carrying sensory information, like temperature and touch, from your hand to your brain.

 Because each nerve has a different function, the location of the nerve injury and the type of nerve injury within the plexus determines the symptoms you experience and the type of treatment you may need.